 New features of the interior include a new air vent design, new control layouts for the air conditioning.
 Skoda’s Care Connect package is an option that can also double up as an in car Wi-Fi hotspot.
 The Care Connect will contact the emergency services automatically if the car is in an accident and also tell them where the car is.
 As part of Skoda’s “simply clever” solutions, two USB ports feature in the rear for charging mobiles or other electronic devices.

 The new petrol 1.0 TSI is a new addition to the engine line-up and joins the 1.4 TSI, 1.4 TDI and 1.6 TDI.
 The 1.0 TSI is available in two power outputs 94bhp and 109bhp with 64.2mpg and 62.8mpg for the latter.

 The all-new Skoda Rapid is full of Practicality at an affordable and sensible price point, although the position in the market has always seemed a little unclear, Skoda see it as an in between model placed in the middle of the Fabia and Octavia.

-Both cars will be on the Skoda stand at the upcoming 2017 Geneva Motor Show and available to order later in the year.
+Both cars will be on show at the Skoda stand at the upcoming 2017 Geneva Motor Show and available to order later in the year.